Azure/login/README.md

-# GitHub Actions for deploying to Azure
+# Azure Login Action

-[GitHub Actions](https://help.github.com/articles/about-github-actions) gives you the flexibility to build an automated software development lifecycle workflow.

-With [GitHub Actions for Azure](https://github.com/Azure/actions/), you can create workflows that you can set up in your repository to build, test, package, release and **deploy** to Azure.

 With the [Azure Login Action](https://github.com/Azure/login), you can login to Azure and run Azure CLI and Azure PowerShell scripts.

-Azure Login Action support different ways of authentication with Azure.
+Azure Login Action supports different ways of authentication with Azure.

 - Login with OpenID Connect (OIDC)
 - Login with a Service Principal Secret